allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-119/index.md

         labeled with anti-mouse AlexaFluor594 (ThermoFisher cat.
 No. A-11005, diluted 1:500) for 1 hour at RT.
 Cells were imaged on a widefield microscope.
 All scale bars are 100um."
-      image: g608g_progerin-2-.png
+      image: g608g_progerin-2-_cropped.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 10 (G608G/wt) is shown here and is also a representative image for clone 39 (G608G/wt) (not pictured).
 Cultures were observed daily.
-Colonies were imaged one and four days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 10 is shown here and is also a representative image for clone 39 (not pictured).
-Viability and colony formation one day and four days post-thaw.
+Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone10_g608g.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 23 (wt/wt) is shown here.
 Cultures were observed daily.
-Colonies were imaged one and five days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 23 is shown here.
-Viability and colony formation one day and five days post-thaw.
+        Colonies were imaged one (D1) and five (D5) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone23_g608g.png
     - caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 45 (wt/wt) is shown here.
 Cultures were observed daily.
-Colonies were imaged one and four days post-thaw using a Leica microscope at 4x and 10x magnification.
-A four panel image of clone 45 is shown here.
-Viability and colony formation one day and four days post-thaw.
+        Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
       image: aics-119_clone45_g608g.png
 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results
       caption: Sanger Sequencing was performed on LMNA recombinant and wildtype alleles.
+The G608G mutation (NM_170707.4(LMNA):c.1824C>T(p.Gly608=)) is
-Results confirmed respective genotype as indicated in table above with no additional mutations present.
+        indicated by a C > T. Results confirmed respective genotype as indicated in the figure above with no additional mutations present.
-      image: aics-0119_g608g_sanger_exported_highres.png
-    - title: Mono-Clonality Confirmation via ddPCR Assay (image is a placeholder)
-      caption: Verification of genomic copy number of WT and mutant alleles.
-        LMNA:WT/RPP30 ratio from ddPCR assay; values ~ 0.5 indicate heterozygous clone, values ~1 indicate unedited clone.
-RPP30 is known 2n reference gene.
-      image: aics-0109_e525k_mono-clonality-confirmation.png
+      image: g608g_sanger_results.png
     - title: Karyotype Analysis
       image: aics_0119_cl10_g608g_karyotype.png
-      caption: After cells banks were created, one vial per clone was thawed and 30 G-banded metaphase cells were karyotyped.
+      caption: After cell banks were created, one vial per clone was thawed and 30 G-banded metaphase cells were karyotyped.
 Above is the representative analysis for clone 10.
 All clones resulted in normal karyotype.
 editing_design:
   crna_target_site: 5’ GGAGATGGGTCCGCCCACCT[GGG] 3’
   dna_donor_sequence:
     - sequence: 5’ GAGGCAGAAGAGCCAGAGGAGATGGGTCC[A]CCCACCTGGGCTCCTGAGCCGCTGGCAGA 3’
-      type: ""
+      type: Mutant
   cas9: "TrueCut™ Cas9 Protein "
   f_primer: 5’ GCCTCTCTCCCCCATTCTTG 3’
   r_primer: 5’ ATGATGCTGCAGTTCTGGGG 3’